T6 Auxiliary Inverter Setup for eMobility Applications

 Now that the motor is running I can activate the CAN process data.
 Go to the Fieldbus tab and then activate the process data mappings.

 Embedded Controller Tab

 Now, I can switch over to the embedded controller node tab near the top of the program window.
-Here, I can enter controller settings such as the CAN baud rate.
-Next, I’ll select the application I want to run for the inverter node.
+I will enter controller settings, like the CAN baud rate.
+Next, I’ll select the application to run for the inverter node.
 Applications are preconfigured programs and there are different options available.
-I’ll be using the default torque and speed control app called 2: KEB_TorqueSpeedControl.
+I will use the default torque and speed control app called 2: KEB_TorqueSpeedControl.
 This will preconfigure the CAN process data mappings.

 Then there are the corresponding application settings.
 We don’t have a wizard for this yet.
-But, some of the typical parameter would be things like CAN cycle times.
+But, some of the typical parameters would be things like CAN cycle times.

 Third Party CAN Controller Software

 This is my third-party CAN controller program.
-In the top Gateway section of the program I will select Start comm.
+In the top Gateway section of the program, select Start comm.
 I will go to the ECU Setup tab to select ECU simulation mode and claim an ECU address by selecting Claim Address.

 COMBIVIS Confirm Device Feedback

-I can now go back to my Combivis program, look in Device parameter (DCU), and open up the “ru” parameter group.
-There you should see a speed command being given as well as a feedback command, current and voltage output.
+I can now go back to my Combivis program, look in the Device parameter (DCU), and open up the “ru” parameter group.
+You will see a speed command, a feedback command, and the current and voltage output.

 Now you know how to perform a KEB T6 Auxiliary Inverter startup, running a permanent magnet servo motor in sensorless operation with CAN J1939 process data.
 If you have questions about the T6 or any other KEB product, please use the contact form below.